 - Art Library Programs

 - The Art Library offers reference materials related to contemporary art and numerous art-related genres, including architecture, fashion, film, photography, design, and dance.
 The Library has a special corner for reference materials related to the exhibition currently in progress, in order to enable a deeper appreciation of the works displayed.
-Also featured is a unique exhibition-related program called “Let’s Read Picture Books,” employing picture books to involve participants more deeply in the exhibition.
+Also featured is a unique exhibition-related program called “Story time” employing picture books to involve participants more deeply in the exhibition.

 - Volunteer Programs

 - The Museum is fostering volunteers from the perspective of continuing education, as an integral part of its education programs.
 The content and schedule of activities vary from project to project, and volunteers are free to participate in response to their own interests and needs.
 Through their participation in exhibitions and art projects, volunteers receive occasions for deepening their own enjoyment of art, while providing valuable assistance in the production of artworks.

 A volunteer program involving citizens that has been ongoing since fiscal 2014.
 Aimed at getting people of various ages, from high school students to those in their 70s, who enjoy the museum to become more intimately involved with it, the program encourages people to discuss among themselves the future of the museum and the city and then actually plan and implement some projects.

 A feature of this program is that there are no set objectives such as supporting the work of artists or running programs; rather, participants are encouraged to think about and implement projects at the museum on their own.